MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-data-costs.md

 Alternatively, you can group similar types of data together and run them on the same resource.
 This strategy is beneficial when multiple data types have similar usage patterns or require similar storage solutions.

-By consolidating the data onto a single resource, you can reduce costs by eliminating the need for separate resources for each data type and potentially optimize resource utilization.
-Grouping similar data together can also simplify data management and improve efficiency in data processing.
+Consolidating data onto a single resource can:

+- Reduce costs by eliminating the need for separate resources for each data type.
+- Potentially optimize resource utilization.
+- Simplify data management.
+- Improve efficiency in data processing.

 For more information, see [Recommendations for consolidation](consolidation.md).

 #### Minimize data transfer